Table of Contents

 - Information about CIs is gathered manually (by IT staff) or automatically (using discovery tools that scan the network).

-- Example: A tool might detect a new laptop added to the network and add it to the CMDB.
+- For example, a tool might detect a new laptop on the network and add it to the CMDB.

 - Data Storage: